insure logo

 Which companies have the cheapest car insurance for seniors in Alabama?

-Senior drivers in Alabama typically pay higher car insurance premiums than most other age groups, although teens generally remain the most expensive to insure.
+Senior drivers in Alabama typically pay higher car insurance premiums than most other age groups, although teens still face the highest rates overall.

 The cheapest car insurance companies for seniors in Alabama include:

-The chart below shows the average car insurance premiums for senior drivers in Alabama.
+The chart below highlights the average car insurance premiums for senior drivers in Alabama.

 CompanyAverage annual premiumAverage monthly premium